F. Ambrose Clark: Equestrian interests

 Referred popularly and with affection as "Brose," he never attended college and "had no taste for business."
 He did, however, pour himself into his passion for all things equestrian.
 He was a gentleman rider who owned, bred and trained horses for steeplechase, polo, flat racing, driving, show jumping, and fox hunting.
 He was considered the quintessential equestrian, sportsman and was linked with horses throughout his life until his ailing health in 1963 marked the disbanding of his horse stables after 60 years of racing the light blue and yellow silks.

 Clark looked to be a man who stepped right out of a 19th-century sporting print.
-He was almost always seen in a tweed English cap, waistcoat, breeches and tall boots throughout his life in person and in captured images.
-He was master of hounds for the Meadow Brook Hounds in the 1920s, which annually held a well-attended steeplechase race meeting on his property in Old Westbury, starting in 1919.
+He was often seen in a tweed English cap, waistcoat, breeches and tall boots throughout his life in person and in captured images.
+He was master of hounds for the Meadow Brook Hounds in the 1920s, which annually held a steeplechase race meeting on his property in Old Westbury, starting in 1919.
 Always the consummate horseman with a disdain for automobiles, famously Brose would not allow NBC radio to drive their equipment truck onto the estate to broadcast the races.
 Rather they had to use a team of horses to haul the equipment in.

 In 1904, the then twenty-four year old Clark was painted by American painter Robert Henri.
 In 1958, he privately published a limited catalog of his sporting paintings: The F. Ambrose Clark Collection of Sporting Paintings which included select works by artists Sir Alfred Munnings and George Stubbs, among others.